 The North Carolina Department of Labor compiles statistics of workplace fatalities by county.
 However, their figures exclude certain things outside their jurisdictional authority.
 This includes traffic accidents – which account for nearly half of all work-related deaths.

-According to these limited statistics, 45 of North Carolina’s 100 counties experienced workplace-related fatalities in 2020, with 24 counties experiencing only one fatality.
+According to the North Carolina Department of Labor, 66 of North Carolina’s 100 counties experienced workplace-related fatalities in 2022, with 27 counties experiencing only one fatality.

 Why the Cities That See the Most Injuries Don’t Always See the Most Death